davidkonrad/suneditor-emojis/README.md

 - A built-in cache speeds up loading and rendering

-- Follows <b>unicode-emoji-json</b>, <a href="https://github.com/muan/unicode-emoji-json">https://github.com/muan/unicode-emoji-json</a>,
-but are using a local version trimmed by 75% (less than 100k).
-By that the plugin are updated according to the latest version of the unicode standard (currently 16.0).

 ## Usage
 Include JavaScript and CSS files from ```/dist``` :
 ```html